 - i.
-Core ESG funds which invest in companies or issuers with positive ESG practices that are expected to enhance overall value and include the following Fund: - Sustainable Conservative Portfolio - ii.
-Thematic ESG funds which target specific ESG macro-trends or themes that aim to generate competitive returns
+Core ESG funds which invest in companies or issuers with positive ESG practices that are expected to enhance overall value - ii.
+Thematic ESG funds which target specific ESG macro-trends or themes that aim to generate competitive returns.

 2) ESG Integrated Funds